MicrosoftDocs/memdocs/memdocs/intune/protect/ms-tunnel-configure.md

 ---
 title: Install and configure the Microsoft Tunnel VPN solution for Microsoft Intune - Azure | Microsoft Docs
-description: Install and configure the Microsoft Tunnel VPN server on Linux.
-With the Microsoft Tunnel, cloud-based devices you manage with Intune can reach your on-premises infrastructure.
+description: Install and configure the Microsoft Tunnel Gateway, a VPN server that runs on Linux.
+With Microsoft Tunnel, cloud-based devices you manage with Intune can reach your on-premises infrastructure.
 keywords:
 author: brenduns
 ms.author: brenduns